Inter-Greek Council Chapters

 The Inter-Greek Council (IGC) is a self-governing student organization that provides guidelines and support to member organizations.
-The IGC consists of each IGC chapter president and an appointed representative from each chapter.
+The IGC consists of each IGC chapter president and an appointed representative from each organization.
 The council meets bi-monthly with the Director of Campus Activities.
 IGC meetings are a place where members are able to learn from each other, work together and discuss issues within the YHC Greek community.